Searcher

 • The countries included in the study show diversified sources of remittances by origin.
 The United States accounts for 27% of total remittances to Argentina, 42% to Peru, and 53% to Colombia—well below Mexico’s 97%.

-• The diaspora in the United States amounts to 1.2 million Argentines, 1.7 million Peruvians, and 3.7 million Colombians, far below the 11.6 million Mexicans.
-Most arrived before 2010, more than half are homeowners, and they display higher labor force participation and employment rates than in their countries of origin, reflecting strong integration.
+• The diaspora of these countries amounts to 1.2 million Argentinians, 1.7 million Peruvians, and 3.7 million Colombians, well below the 11.6 million Mexicans.
+In the United States, most of the diaspora from these countries arrived before 2010; more than half are homeowners and show higher labor force participation and employment rates than in their countries of origin, reflecting strong settlement and integration.

 • A simulation combining migrant growth, economic activity in the United States, and a migration policy factor shows heterogeneous effects: the new migration policy does not reverse flows, but it slows remittance growth and tends to moderate their relative weight in GDP.